Sir Charles Trevelyan, 1st Baronet

-Sir Charles Edward Trevelyan, 1st Baronet, KCB (2 April 1807 – 19 June 1886) was a British civil servant and colonial administrator.
+Sir Charles Edward Trevelyan, 1st Baronet, KCB (2 April 1807 – 19 June 1886) was an English civil servant and colonial administrator.
 As a young man, he worked with the colonial government in Calcutta, India.
 He returned to Britain and took up the post of Assistant Secretary to the Treasury.
-During this time he was responsible for facilitating the government's response to the Irish famine.
-In the late 1850s and 1860s he served there in senior-level appointments.
+During this time he was responsible for facilitating the government's response to the Great Famine in Ireland.
+In the late 1850s and 1860s, he served there in senior-level appointments.
 Trevelyan was instrumental in the process of reforming the British Civil Service in the 1850s.

-Trevelyan is mostly remembered for the controversial role he played in the British government's response to the potato blight in Ireland and the subsequent Great Famine of the 1840s.

-During the height of the famine, Trevelyan was slow to disburse direct government food and monetary aid to the Irish due to his strong belief in laissez-faire economics and the free hand of the market.
-He also wrote highly disparaging remarks about the Irish in a letter to an Irish peer, stating that "the judgement of God sent the calamity to teach the Irish a lesson".
+Today Trevelyan is mostly remembered for his reluctance to disburse direct government food and monetary aid to the Irish during the famine due to his strong belief in laissez-faire economics.
 Trevelyan's defenders say that larger factors than his own acts and beliefs were more central to the problem of the famine and its high mortality.